WanderSearch Wairarapa Charitable Trust

 wanderers safely home

-What is WanderSearch Wairarapa?
+What is WanderSearch Wairarapa Charitable Trust?

 WanderSearch tracking system is a tool that aids Search and Rescue staff.
 When called, the Search and Rescue teams will use WanderSearch and other search methods as required in an effort to locate the missing person.